-9.1 If, following investigation, a breach of the Code is confirmed, action will be taken in response.
-This action will reflect the seriousness of the circumstances.
-It may take the form of some or all of the following:

-- A discussion with the member concerned (which may be confirmed in a subsequent letter) - advice and assistance on how their conduct can be improved - the offer of training or other form of support - a formal censure (e.g.in the form of a letter setting out the conclusions, expressing concern and specifying that there must be improvement / no repetition etc) - a vote to remove the Member from the Management Committee - 9.2 Where, it is concluded that a serious breach has occurred, the Management Committee may require the member to stand down from their position in accordance with the Rules. - 9.3 If the Management Committee proposes to remove a member, following investigation, the member will have the right to address the full Management Committee before their decision is taken at a special meeting called for that purpose.
-Any such decision must be approved by a majority of the remaining members of the Management Committee, in accordance with Rule (41.5) - 9.4 A record of the outcome of an investigation will be retained in the committee member's file for at least 12 months. - 9.5 The outcome of any investigation will be notified to the Scottish Housing Regulator, in accordance with the requirements of the Notifiable Events Statutory Guidance.
+- 9.1 If, following investigation, a breach of the Code is confirmed, the GB should determine what action will be taken in response.
+This action will reflect the seriousness of the circumstances and will be informed by the findings and recommendations of the investigation.
+Action may take the form of some or all of the following: - A discussion with the member concerned (which may be confirmed in a subsequent letter) - advice and assistance on how their conduct can be improved - the offer of training or other form of support - a formal censure (e.g.in the form of a letter setting out the conclusions, expressing concern and specifying that there must be improvement / no repetition etc) - a vote to remove the Member from the Director - 9.2 Where, it is concluded that a serious breach has occurred, the Committee may require the member to stand down from their position in accordance with the Rules. - 9.3 If the Committee proposes to remove a member, following investigation, the member will have the right to address the full Committee before their decision is taken at a special meeting called for that purpose.
+Any such decision must be approved by a majority of the remaining members of the Committee, in accordance with Rule3 (43.5) - 9.4 A record of the outcome of an investigation (whether the complaint is upheld or not) will be retained in the Committee Member's file for 12 months.